tabledadriandev/DeSci.app/docs/WELLNESS-APP-README.md

 ## 🚀 Overview

-A comprehensive Web3-powered longevity and wellness platform built on Base network, token-gated with $TA tokens.
+A comprehensive Web3-powered longevity and wellness platform built on Base network, token-gated with $tabledadrian tokens.

 ## 🔑 API Keys & Secrets